sybrew/the-seo-framework/readme.txt

 TODO call "php level caching" memoization--it's a cooler word.

-TODO primary term selection should have natsort ID via PHP predefined.
-TODO When changing the slug of a term, the canonical URL placeholder now updates with it.

 TODO when the tooltip is squashed, it may again overflow vertically...
 See title tooltip:
 	* </wp-admin/edit-tags.php?taxonomy=pa_test&post_type=product>

-TODO add new filters to og_image() and twitter_image()?
-Reimplement the old ones for backward compatibility?

 TODO adjust the title & description guidelines when using summary instead of summary large image for Twitter?
 TODO index.php stuff